imth30ne/onlyfans-scraper-amenly/README.md

 <img src="https://raw.githubusercontent.com/Amenly/onlyfans-scraper/main/media/headers.png">

 After that, scroll down until you see a subsection called `Request Headers`.
-You should then see two important fields inside of the `Request Headers` subsection: `Cookie` and `User-Agent`.
+You should then see three important fields inside of the `Request Headers` subsection: `Cookie`, `User-Agent`, and `x-bc`

 <img src="https://raw.githubusercontent.com/Amenly/onlyfans-scraper/main/media/request_headers.png">